 Ongoing dementia assessment

-Once you've been given a diagnosis, your GP should arrange to see you from time to time to see how you're getting on.
+After you've been diagnosed with dementia, the GP should arrange to see you from time to time, to check how you're managing.

 The memory service where you were assessed may also continue to see you in the early stages.

-The GP and the specialist may also jointly prescribe medications that may be helpful in treating some of the symptoms of dementia.
-But not everybody will benefit from these drugs.
+The GP and the specialist may also jointly prescribe medicines that may help some of the symptoms of dementia.
+But not everyone will benefit from these medicines.

-An ongoing assessment of your dementia may be a good time to consider your plans for the future, perhaps including a Lasting Power of Attorney to take care of your future welfare or financial needs, or an advance statement about your future care.
+Ongoing appointments are also a chance to talk about your plans for the future, such as Lasting Power of Attorney, to take care of your future welfare or financial needs, or an advance statement about your future care.

 If you're diagnosed with dementia, or mild cognitive impairment (MCI), you may be able to help scientists better understand the condition by taking part in research.

 Dementia research projects are happening around the world, and some are based in the UK.
 If you're a carer of someone with dementia, you may also be able to take part in research.

 Find out more about volunteering for research and trials on the NHS Join Dementia Research website.